Bellacoso: Background and development

 In the context of the Puerto Rican protests, on July 15, Residente stated he would create a perreo song if the then Governor of Puerto Rico Ricardo Rosselló resigns.
 On July 24, Rosselló made public his resignation, and the next day Residente gave hints of the release of the promised song, which was released as a single on July 26 with the title "Bellacoso".

-Residente stated that the song was inspired by an electroencephalogram test on Bad Bunny’s brain: "The brain frequencies, you change them into numbers, [...] then you can change those numbers into sounds, rhythms and patterns."
+Residente stated that the song was inspired by an electroencephalogram test on Bad Bunny's brain: "The brain frequencies, you change them into numbers, [...] then you can change those numbers into sounds, rhythms and patterns."

 Music and lyrics

 Musically, "Bellacoso" is a reggaeton song, written by René Pérez Joglar, Benito Ocasio, Trooko, Jesús Molina, José Carlos Cruz, Luis Romero and Urbani Mota.
 Its production was handled by Residente and Trooko.
 The song runs 4 minutes and 17 seconds.

 The drum sample was inspired by Daddy Yankee sound and it was provided by DJ Urba, who worked with Yankee previously.
 This is the second reggaeton song recorded by Residente, the first being 2005 Calle 13's song "Atrévete-te-te".
-"Bellacoso" contains two samples:"[Ievan polkka]" (1928) is a Finnish song with lyrics printed in 1928 and written by Eino Kettunen to a traditional Finnish polka tune."Ievan Polkka" is present in the song's intro and chorus, and "Te Ves Buena" (1990) by El General.
+"Bellacoso" contains two samples: Otomania's cover of the Finnish song Ievan Polkka, featuring Hatsune Miku, and "Te Ves Buena" (1990) by El General.

 The title of the song, bellacoso, is a Puerto Rican slang term for someone who is very sexually aroused.
 The song's lyrics were influenced by feminist groups that participated in the Puerto Rican protests and seek to speak in public about consent and the fight against harassment.
 As Residente said to Rolling Stone in an interview: "It’s about being horny without harassment — it’s consensual.
 If everybody wants to go all the way, whether you’re a twosome, threesome, or foursome, everybody has to consent."